Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Results

 In the companion Letter~\cite{BFHLT_Letter} we use the quasi-circular flux $\mathcal{F}(x)$ to derive the gravitational frequency chirp and phase at the 4.5PN order.
 Namely, we apply the energy flux-balance law

-where $x$ is the observed GW frequency given by~\eqref{xy}, and $E(x)$ denotes the (Noetherian) binding energy of the compact binary on the quasi-circular orbit, as calculated from the 4PN equations of motion, see \emph{e.g.}~\cite{BBFM17}.
-The fact that the left-hand side of the balance equation, which concerns the motion, should be expressed in terms of the same observed GW frequency $x$ as the right-hand side, which concerns the radiation, and not, for instance, in terms of the ``orbital'' frequency $y$, is worth an explanation: suppose that the compact binary system is actually a binary pulsar system.
+where $x$ is directly linked to the observed GW half-frequency through the definition~\eqref{eq:x_def}, and is related to the orbital frequency \emph{via} the relation~\eqref{xy}.
+Here, $E(x)$ denotes the (Noetherian) binding energy of the compact binary on the quasi-circular orbit, as calculated from the 4PN equations of motion, see \emph{e.g.}~\cite{BBFM17}.
+The fact that the left-hand side of the balance equation, which concerns the motion, should be expressed in terms of the same observed GW half-frequency $x$ as the right-hand side, which concerns the radiation, and not, for instance, in terms of the ``orbital'' frequency $y$, is worth an explanation: suppose that the compact binary system is actually a binary pulsar system.
 Hence, in addition to the gravitational waves generated by the orbital motion, the pulsar emits electromagnetic (radio) waves, also received by the far away observer.
 Now the observer at infinity can measure the orbital frequency of the system from the instants of arrival of the radio pulses --- this is the standard analysis of binary pulsars.
 Such frequency should be the one to be inserted in the left side of the balance equation.
 However, far from the system, the space-time curvature $\mathcal{R}^{-1}\sim\sqrt{\dM/r^3}$ tends to zero, and therefore the geometric optics or WKB approximation applies for both the EM and gravitational waves.
 Thus the EM and gravitational waves follow the same geodesic, independently of their frequency, and in particular are subject to the same tail-induced phase modulation~\eqref{phasemod}.
 We conclude that the distant observer measures the same frequency $x$ from the EM radio pulses and from the gravitational wave, and this is that frequency that he inserts into both sides of the flux-balance law~\eqref{flux-balance}.\footnote{See~\cite{Detweiler:2005kq} for a similar argument in the context of self-forces, using an observer sitting on the particle and equipped with a flashlight.}